TheMynx/open-source-tesl-bot/README.md

 # ATTENTION

 Visual CPP build tools are REQUIRED to install the python-Levenshtein module, without which you can NOT use the !card command.
-Make sure you have them before attempting to install the requirements, or it will error and the bot will crash.
+Make sure you have them before attempting to install the requirements, or it will error and the bot will not start up.

 Download link: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017